-3) The Treasury bond market will modestly grind down, anticipating the inevitable rate rise from the Federal Reserve, and then the next one after that.
+3) The Treasury bond market will modestly grind down, anticipating the next 25 basis point rate rise from the Federal Reserve, and then the next one after that.

 8) Commodities finally bottom out, thanks to new found strength in the global economy, and begin a modest recovery.

-9) Residential real estate has made its big recovery, and will grind up slowly from here.
+9) Residential real estate has made its big recovery, and will grind up slowly from here for years.

 The Thumbnail Portfolio

-Equities – Long.
-A rising but low volatility year takes the S&P 500 up to 2,350.
-This year we really will get another 10% correction.
-Technology, biotech, energy, solar, and financials lead.
+Equities - Long.
+A rising but high volatility year takes the S&P 500 up to 2,200.
+Technology, biotech, energy, solar, consumer discretionary, and financials lead.
 Energy should find its bottom, but later than sooner.

-Bonds – Short.
-Down for the entire year with long periods of stagnation.
+Bonds - Short.
+Down for the entire year, but not by much, with long periods of stagnation.

-Foreign Currencies – Short.
+Foreign Currencies - Short.
 The US dollar maintains its bull trend, especially against the Yen and the Euro, but won't gain nearly as much as in 2015.

 Commodities - Long.
 A China recovery takes them up eventually.

-Real estate – Long.
-Multifamily up, commercial up, single family homes sideways to up small.
+Real estate - Long.
+Multifamily up, commercial up, single family homes up small.

 1) The Economy - Fortress America

-There is one big positive that we can count on in the New Year.
-Corporate earnings will probably come in at $130 a share for the S&P 500, a gain of 10% over the previous year.
-During the last five years, we have seen the most dramatic increase in earnings in history, taking them to all-time highs.
+US Corporate earnings will probably come in at $130 a share for the S&P 500, a gain of 10% over the previous year.
+During the last six years, we have seen the most dramatic increase in earnings in history, taking them to all-time highs.

-Cost cutting through layoffs is reaching an end, as there is no one left to fire.
-That leaves hyper accelerating technology and dramatically lower energy costs the remaining sources of margin increases, which will continue their inexorable improvements.
+Technology and dramatically lower energy costs are the principal sources of profit increases, which will continue their inexorable improvements.
 Think of more machines and software replacing people.

-You know all of those hundreds of billions raised from technology IPO?s in 2014.
-Most of that is getting plowed right back into new start ups, accelerating the rate of technology improvements even further, and the productivity gains that come with it.
+You know all of those hundreds of billions raised from technology IPO?s in 2015?
+Most of that is getting plowed right back into new start ups, increasing the rate of technology improvements even further, and the productivity gains that come with it.

 2) Equities (SPX), (QQQ), (AAPL), (XLF), (BAC), (EEM),(EWZ), (RSX), (PIN), (FXI), (TUR), (EWY), (EWT), (IDX)

 After spending a year in the penalty box, look for small cap stocks to outperform.
-These are the biggest beneficiaries of cheap energy and low interest rates, and also have minimal exposure to the weak European and Asian markets.
+These are the biggest beneficiaries of cheap energy and low interest rates.

 Share prices will deliver anything but a straight-line move.
-We finally got our 10% correction in 2014, after a three-year hiatus.
 Expect a couple more 10% plus corrections in 2015, and for the Volatility Index (VIX) to revisit $30 multiple times.
 The higher prices rise, the more common these will become.

 3) Bonds ?(TLT), (TBT), (JNK), (PHB), (HYG), (PCY), (MUB), (HCP), (KMP), (LINE)

 Amtrak needs to fill every seat in the dining car, so you never know who you will get paired with for breakfast, lunch, and dinner.